lmb/Supermega/README.md

 How is it organized?
 --------------------

-* supermega.models: handles crypto stuff
 * supermega.errors: exceptions
 * supermega.protocol: defines the JSON requests / responses MEGA expects and has a somewhat decent interface to run them
-* supermega.transport: some low level stuff that actually dispatches requests to the servers.
+* supermega.transport: some low level stuff that actually dispatches requests to the servers
 * supermega.utils: stuff that probably should be somewhere else

 Interesting stuff
 -----------------

 Julien Marchand has some blog posts up that explain the MEGA API in more detail:

 1. [Basic API](http://julien-marchand.fr/blog/using-mega-api-with-python-examples/)